 What types of Engineering Services are contracted out and what types does County staff do internally?

 County staff provides services such as sign installation, and beaver control.
 All new road construction and some road maintenance is contracted out, as Yellowhead County owns very little heavy equipment however, all of these projects that involve contracting out services are supervised by Yellowhead County Transportation staff.

-How are Councilors kept informed of road issues?
+How are Councillors kept informed of road issues?

-To ensure that Councilors are informed of road issues, each area Councilor receives a copy of road complaints that apply within their respective area.
+To ensure that Councillors are informed of road issues, each area Councillor receives a copy of road complaints that apply within their respective area.

 What does the County have in place to track road complaints?